 3. It’s okay to make mistakes.
 Put yourself out there.

 Making a mistake can sometimes be debilitating.
-But fearing mistakes can impede the creative process.
+However, fearing mistakes can impede the creative process.
 The key is to normalize the act of making mistakes.
 Educators can help turn a fearful experience into a joyful and playful session by modeling the creative process.
 Work along with your students to create something.
 Have the students join in to write a narrative, for instance.
 Guide them through the process and show them it’s okay to make mistakes.
 Let them hear how you work through a problem and solve it.
 This transparency helps them in future projects, gives them a sense of control, and motivates them to participate.

 Collect students’ ideas using a Collaborate Board and encourage them to help you write a narrative using the Whiteboard.
 It takes the mystery out of writing and helps them step away from themselves and embrace the fear of failure to produce something they never thought they could create.
 It’s a great way to model the advantages of a growth mindset, and it will probably change a few beliefs and perceptions along the way.
 Guaranteed, they’ll look for more creative opportunities as the year progresses.

-Giving students choice helps them put skin into the game.
+Providing opportunities for student voice and choice helps them put skin into the game.
 It gives them a sense of control and increases their motivation to learn.
 It empowers students to decide how they want to present their learning.
 Do they want to create a video presentation or express their understanding through art or something else?

 Nearpod offers a variety of ways for students to demonstrate their learning and empower them with effective student voice examples and activities.
 Students can record their understanding via a recording if they’re inclined to talk.
 Draw It showcases students’ thoughts through images, text, annotation, and highlighting.
 Socially motivated students can share ideas using the Collaborate Board.
 And some might even want to demonstrate knowledge through rap using Flocabulary’s Lyric Lab.
+Additionally, consider pairing these tools with small group activities and personalizing learning approaches.
+You can elevate your schools’ student engagement and create a learning environment that truly reflects the needs and interests of all students.

 Giving students the responsibility to design their learning options can be one of the most exhilarating exercises your students will experience.
 Teacher-led assessments are the most dreaded aspect of the learning process.
 The thought of getting something wrong can be a humiliating experience.
 But yet, how are we to check for evidence of understanding?